mccright/rand-notes/How-can-you-prepare-for-retirement.md

 |$100,000 | $2,000,000 | $2,500,000|
 |$110,000 | $2,200,000 | $2,750,000|

 Again, these numbers can seem like a challenge in isolation.
 But for many who reach them, they are the result of regular *savings* for retirement and full participation in employer plans over many years.
-The key is to start and stick with a plan.
+One of the keys is to start and stick with a plan.

 For many, a material component of your retirement readiness equation is your spending behaviors.
 Be mindful, self-aware and alert.
 Ask yourself, "Am I doing the right thing?"
 This is especially true for your 'consumer' behaviors.
+For a lot of us, asset accumulation also meant deciding how not to spend our money.
 If you can look at your own actions from the perspective of a third party who cares about meeting your retirement goals, you may be able to make choices better aligned with your retirement *asset accumulation* goals.

 Also, a number of wise peers have counseled me to remember that it’s never too late to learn, and asking a question is often more important than knowing the answer.
 [Thank you Pranav Doctor.](https://blog.avenuecode.com/ac-spotlight-pranava-doctor)